tijesunimi-peters/react-ssr/README.md

 - Tests and Eslint need to pass
 #### Features:
 - Two routes are implmented (recipes overview, and recipe detail)
-- Recipe rating is implemented
+- Recipe rating is implemented.
+Please do not use any external library like `react-rating`.
 - Recipe favouriting is implemented
 #### UI:
 - You implemented a proper grid.